siduction/sidu-manual/data/en/0715-systemd-path_en.md

 + DirectoryMode=
     sets the access mode in octal notation when used for the previously created directory.
 Default 0755.

-**An example**.
+**An example**

-Based on the Apache web server configuration according to our manual page [LAMP - Apache, Users and Rights](./0521-lamp-apache_en.md#users-and-rights), let's illustrate the interaction of *.path-Unit* with other *systemd-Unit*.
+Based on the Apache web server configuration according to our manual page [LAMP - Apache, users and rights](./0521-lamp-apache_en.md#users-and-rights), let's illustrate the interaction of *.path-Unit* with other *systemd-Unit*.

 The figure *path-Unit-Function* represents the dependencies of the systemd units of our example.